-The IRS has developed a communications plan to address outreach to both the public and IRS personnel on changes in the whistleblower program.
-The plan includes efforts to identify opportunities for improvement and potential barriers to change.
+The IRS has developed an outreach and communications plan to address outreach to both the public and IRS personnel on changes in the whistleblower program.
+It highlights the future goals of expanding the program's reach and improving communications with existing and potential whistleblowers.
+To the extent that statutory changes are needed to further improve the program, the IRS will work with Congress to support such changes.
+The plan's highlights include efforts to identify opportunities for improvement and potential barriers to change.